hankw2003/MMIO_Tutorial/README.md

 MMIO_Tutorial
 ====
-This is the tutorial for mmio hardware usages.
+This is the tutorial for mmio nas usages.

 Access via Awesun
 ----